In Memory of Theo Faiss: Significance

-Similarly, during the evening lecture, Steiner spoke of "a remarkable experience of karma" (merkwürdiges Karma) in which Faiss was "summoned back by spiritual powers" (zurückgefordert wurde von den geistigen Mächten), and added that, however heartrending, "We see clearly that, in order to bring about the fulfillment of this karma, the wagon was led to that spot, and then the wagon was overturned so that the karma of that particular individual might be fulfilled" (um die Verwirklichung dieses Karmas herbeizuführen, an jene Stelle der Wagen hingeführt worden ist, und daß der Wagen umgestürzt ist, um das Karma jenes Menschenlebens zu vollenden).

-Steiner's drawing showing the boundaries of Faiss's "etherial aura" around the Goetheanum (Note: Bau is the Goetheanum; Heizhaus is the boiler house; Haus für Glasfenster is where the glass windows of the Goetheanum were cut; Villa Hansi is Steiner's house; Wald is the forest; and Umgrenzung der Aura is the boundary of the aura.
+Steiner's drawing showing the boundaries of Faiss's "etheric aura" around the Goetheanum (Note: Bau is the Goetheanum; Heizhaus is the boiler house; Haus für Glasfenster is where the glass windows of the Goetheanum were cut; Villa Hansi is Steiner's house; Wald is the forest; and Umgrenzung der Aura is the boundary of the aura.
 According to Steiner, "It is possible to determine how widely [the aura] extends.
 If you see the Dornach building (and those who have already seen it are aware of this), it is a circular building with two cupolas.
 Here we have a boiler house shaped in a particular way in accordance with spiritual-scientific principles, and here we have another house where the glass windows for the building are cut.
 I might mention, by the way, that somewhere here is the so-called 'Haus Hansi', where we live.
 Now it is remarkable that this aura of little Theodor Faill envelops the whole building as far as this spot where the wood begins, then past the boiler house and then, after passing directly through this building where the windows are being cut, passes by Haus Hansi without enclosing it.
 Thus as one enters the building, one actually steps within this etheric aura."
 (Es ist möglich, wirklich zu bestimmen, wie weit diese Einhüllung geht.
 Wenn Sie den Dornacher Bau sehen werden — diejenigen, die ihn schon gesehen haben, wissen es —, es ist ein Doppelrundbau (siehe Zeichnung).
 Hier haben wir ein Heizhaus, in einer besonderen Art nach Grundsätzen der Geisteswissenschaft angelegt, und hier haben wir dann ein anderes Haus angelegt, wo die Glasfenster für den Bau geschliffen werden.
 Nur nebenbei will ich erwähnen, daß etwa hier das sogenannte «Haus Hansi» ist — das ist das Haus, in dem wir wohnen.
 Nun ist es merkwürdig, daß bis hier, gegen den Wald hinauf, dann gerade an dem Heizhaus vorbei, mitten durchschneidend diesen Bau, wo die Fenster geschliffen werden, und hier an diesem Haus vorbei, Haus Hansi, dieses nicht einschließend, diese Aura des kleinen Theodor Faiß einhüllt den ganzen Bau.
-So daß man in der Tat, wenn man den Bau betritt, diese Ätheraura betritt.)
+So daß man in der Tat, wenn man den Bau betritt, diese Ätheraura betritt.))